 Age: 56 & Over Skin: Sensitive, Fair Hair: Brown, Wavy, Medium Eyes: Hazel

 When I first found out about Alima Pure, I was intimidated by the color choices.
 I have always had a lot of trouble determining my undertone.
 But I honed in on the right shade pretty easily -- thanks to a YouTube video by a natural cosmetics store owner.
 Dark skinned herself, she said "Almost everyone who walks into my store in LA is Beige 2 or Beige 3."
-That really helped -- sure enough, I am Beige 2.
+That helped -- sure enough, I am Beige 2.
 Warm 2 is too yellow, Cool 2 is too pink, and Neutral 2 is a weird ashy shade against my neck.
-I thought Beige 2 might be a tad light, but Beige 3 was a little dirty looking on me.
+At first I thought Beige 2 might be a bit light, but Beige 3 was a little dirty looking on me.
 And Bingo! $6.00 on samples, and I had a winner.
-Wonderful customer service, wonderful product.
-It builds up slowly to a very nice finish.
-Sometimes I feel unhappy with the coverage (or is it the staying power?), but that probably means I should have taken a little more time with it.
+Beige 2 absolutely disappears into my skin.
+Wonderful customer service, very good product.
+It builds up slowly to a nice finish.
+Sometimes I feel unhappy with the coverage (or is it the staying power?), but that probably means I should have taken a little more time with it in the beginning.

 Age: 36-43 Skin: Combination, Fair, Cool Hair: Brunette Eyes: Blue

 Thank you to all the users on the makeup board who have posted about Alima foundation -- it's a hassle for me to obtain and I wouldn't have bothered without these positive comments.
 I'm so glad I took the trouble, because it's fantastic.